 Another friend asked me: "Are you able to compensate for that to minimize the effects of face blindness?"

-I developed a trick I’ve used throughout my life, even before I knew I had Prosopagnosia—or knew what it was.
+I developed a trick I’ve used throughout my life, even before I knew I had prosopagnosia—or knew what it was.

-How My Dad Compensated for It
+How My Dad Compensated for Face Blindness

 I remember something my father did.
 He was a medical doctor.
 He always said hello to every stranger he passed in public.
 As a child, I found this a little embarrassing; I didn’t know any better at the time.

-When I discovered Prosopagnosia in my studies later in life, it gave me a full understanding and appreciation for what my father was going through.
+When I discovered prosopagnosia in my studies later in life, it gave me a full understanding and appreciation for what my father was going through.
 It was his way of dealing with it.